Listen to the story:

 They found them in a low pass between the peak and the Picacho Mountains to the north.
 The Confederates, from what was then called the Arizona Battalion out of Tucson, laid down heavy fire.

-After ninety minutes of shooting, three Union men lay dead and several others were wounded.
-Confederate losses have always been unconfirmed, save for three that were taken prisoner by Union soldiers.
+After 90 minutes of shooting, three Union men lay dead and several others wounded.
+Confederate losses have always been unconfirmed, though three were taken prisoner by the Union.